Which of the following is NOT a physical property of matter? | Study Prep in Pearson+

 1

-Review each option and determine if it involves a change in the substance's chemical identity or not.
+Step 2: Review each option to determine if it is a physical or chemical property.
+Density is a physical property because it involves mass and volume without changing the substance.

-Density is a physical property because it is a measure of mass per unit volume and does not involve changing the substance itself.
+Step 3: Boiling point is a physical property because it describes the temperature at which a substance changes state from liquid to gas without altering its chemical composition.

-Color is a physical property because it can be observed without altering the substance's chemical composition.
+Step 4: Color is a physical property because it is an observable characteristic that does not involve a chemical change.

-Boiling point is a physical property because it is the temperature at which a substance changes from liquid to gas without changing its chemical identity, whereas the ability to rust involves a chemical reaction (oxidation), so it is a chemical property.
+Step 5: Ability to rust is a chemical property because rusting involves a chemical reaction (oxidation) that changes the substance's chemical identity.

 Watch next